sakshi20040/CSE508IR_Project_Group35/finalProjectCode/README.md

 # QueRe

-QueRe is an effective end-to-end Question-Answer retrieval system capable of retrieving a ranked list of relevant Question-Answer pairs against a user query.
+QueRe is an effective end-to-end Question-Answer retrieval system capable of retrieving a ranked list of relevant Question-Answer pairs against a user query where the  query can be multilingual.

 ## Requirements